Parlier finding a way to celebrate class of 2020 through pandemic

 PARLIER, Calif.
-(KGPE) — Community of Parlier is finding a way to celebrate the class of 2020 through COVID-19 pandemic.
+(KSEE) — Community of Parlier is finding a way to celebrate the class of 2020 through COVID-19 pandemic.

 Graduates like Parlier High School senior Julianna Morales will likely be missing out on the ceremony they’ve waited years for.